Auracast Is Expanding Audio Sharing—for Everyone

 Market Availability

 When shopping for Auracast-enabled devices, it's important to note that many salespeople in appliance and phone service stores may not be familiar with the technology.
-It's best to go online and research the products mentioned here before going out to explore purchasing one.
+It's best to go online and research the products mentioned below before going out to explore purchasing one.
+(Beyond the products listed here, we continually update the list of products at this link.)

 Samsung leads the market with Auracast integration in their newest devices, including Galaxy S24 smartphones, Neo QLED 8K TVs, and Galaxy Buds2 Pro, which are compatible with TV Auracast signals.
 They also offer over-the-air upgrades for S23 phones and some 2023 micro-LED TVs.